Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 Even though the original SSH RFCs were designed with extensibility in mind, they do not provide any mechanism to negotiate protocol extensions securely.
 RFC 8308 \cite{RFC8308} closes this gap.
 The RFC describes a signaling mechanism enabling extension negotiation, the extension negotiation mechanism itself, and a set of initially defined extensions.

 Support for extension negotiation is signaled as part of the \msgkexinit message.
-To not pose compatibility issues, the structure of the message is not being altered, and the reserved field is not used.
+The structure of the message is not altered, and the reserved field is not used to avoid compatibility issues.
 Instead, each peer may include an indicator name within the list of key exchange algorithms.
 The indicator name differs depending on the role of the peer (\texttt{ext-info-c} vs. \texttt{ext-info-s}) to avoid accidental negotiation.

 Whenever a peer signals support for extension negotiation, the other side may send an \msgextinfo message as the first message after \msgnewkeys.
 Additionally, the server can send a second \msgextinfo later to authenticated clients to avoid disclosing extension support to unauthenticated clients.
-Each \msgextinfo message contains several extension entries.
+Each \msgextinfo message can contain several extension entries.
 Negotiation requirements are defined on a per-extension level.

 RFC 8308 defines an initial set of four protocol extensions, and vendors have proposed and implemented additional extensions.
-We detail those relevant to our attacks here and describe the others in~\autoref{sec:moreextensions}.
+We detail those relevant to our attacks here.\footnote{We excluded the following extensions because we consider them unrelated to our attacks: \texttt{no-flow-control}, \texttt{delay-compression}, \texttt{elevation}, \texttt{global-requests-ok}, \texttt{ext-auth-info}}

 \texttt{server-sig-algs}~\cite{RFC8308} is a server-side extension that informs the client about all supported signature algorithms when using a public key during client authentication.